Skip to content

 • Improved Safety – Perhaps a fleet company was neglecting its maintenance schedule.
 With the power of vehicle telematics, managers can track maintenance intervals, preventing equipment from failing or malfunctioning.
 Another way that vehicle telematics can improve safety is through driver behavior monitoring.
 By recording a driver’s behavior, it is easier to understand the risks associated with specific actions and intervene before something goes wrong.

-• Compliance – The Federal Motor Carrier Safety Administration operates within the United States Department of Transportation and regulates the trucking industry.
+• Regulatory Compliance – The Federal Motor Carrier Safety Administration operates within the United States Department of Transportation and regulates the trucking industry.
 According to the FMCSA, Electronic logging devices (ELDs) must meet the following criteria to be compliant:

 • Powering on and working effectively levels within one minute